Concise Quantum Associative Memories with Nonlinear Search Algorithm: Taking into account the quantum noise

-We suppose that during the nonlinear evolution (NLE), step \ref{alg:Balgo13} to step \ref{alg:Ealgo13} of the Algorithm \ref{alg:algo1}, the quantum noise occurs with the probability $\eta$ after the action of the Hadamard operator of the first register of the $\mathtt{NLE}$ gate.
-We assume that the $\mathtt{W}$ gate operate before the error proceeds and that the flag qubit is not affected by the quantum noise.
+We suppose that during the nonlinear evolution (NLE), step \ref{alg:Balgo13} to step \ref{alg:Ealgo13} of the Algorithm \ref{alg:algo1}, the quantum noise occurs with the probability $\eta\in[0,1]$ after the action of each gate of the $\mathtt{NLE}$ gate.
+We assume that \begin{itemize} \item each gate operates before the error proceeds and it is the same error, \item the first register is an $n$-qubit system and that the probability $\eta$ of a state to be affected by the noise is independent of the total number of network qubits, \item errors are located at each time step in the network affecting $\ket{\ell}$ and $\ket{k}$. \end{itemize}

-In order to extend the quantum noise acting on distinct single qubits to the entire first register of our quantum associative memory, we assume that an error on a given single qubit is independent of an error appearing on any other single qubits.
-All NLE steps have the same error with the probability $\eta$.
-Therefore, after the nonlinear evolution the density matrix of the first register is given by